alexrobincrabbe/build_a_treehouse/README.md

   <img src="assets/readme_images/colors.png" alt="Color Pallette">
 </div>

-- The primary colour used for the site is RGB(49, 113, 80)(#317150),a dark green,  which was chosen because of the treehouse theme.
-A darker shade was chosen for good contrast with the text.I used rgb for this color so that I could easily change the opacity.
+- The primary colour used for the site is RGB(49, 113, 80)(#317150) a dark green,  which was chosen because of the treehouse theme.
+A darker shade was chosen for good contrast with the text.
+I used rgb for this colour so that I could easily change the opacity.
-- An off-white colour (#EDE8E1) was chosen for the text, to contrast well with the background, while the hint of yellow/green compliments the green shades and softens the contract slightly.
+- An off-white colour (#EDE8E1) was chosen for the text, to contrast well with the background, while the hint of yellow/green complements the green shades and softens the contrast slightly.
 - RGB(253, 234, 192)(#FDEAC0) was chosen for the in text links to give contrast to both the background and the main text.
-- A light grey (#f1f1f1) was used for some background elemnts to give them a slight contrast with lighter elements.I used this instead of #EDE8E1 because it had a cleaner appearance.
+- A light grey (#f1f1f1) was used for some background elements to give them a slight contrast with lighter elements.
+I used this instead of #EDE8E1 because it had a cleaner appearance.
 - RGB(40, 98, 68)(#286244) was used specifically for the link to the current page.
 It is a slightly darkened shade of #317150.
 This had to be changed to increase the contrast with the background, for accessibility reasons.
 - Black and white were used for borders and shadows.